Student Rights and Responsibilities

 If you become ill or get injured during class time, notify the classroom teacher who will assist you.
 If illness or injury occurs outside of the classroom, report to the office, or have someone notify a staff member, or the office, whichever is the most convenient.
 If your condition is serious, your parents will be notified.
 If your parents cannot be contacted, the school administration will secure any necessary medical attention.
 Students are not permitted to leave for home when ill until their parents have been contacted by the office.

 It a student will be away from school for an extended period of time due to illness, a parent should contact the school to arrange the collection of school work to be taken home.
 For absences of only a few days, parents are asked to make direct contact with their child”s classroom teachers or classmates to deal with missed work.

-Students are encouraged to purchase the voluntary accident insurance which covers participants in both curricular and extra-curricular activities sponsored by the school.
-Insurance forms will be distributed early in September.
+Parents may purchase the voluntary accident insurance which covers participants in both curricular and extra-curricular activities sponsored by the school.
+Insurance forms will be available online in September.

 Attendance and Punctuality

 Regular and punctual attendance is fundamental to success at Delta Secondary School.
 Teachers should be able to assume that students will always be in class, on time, unless there is a justifiable reason for absence.
 Occasionally, students must miss classes for unavoidable reasons such as illness or emergencies.
 If a student is to be absent from school, a parent must contact the school by telephone (before 1:00 p.m.) to advise us of the absence.
-The teachers of that student will be informed of the excused absence at the end of the day.
+The excused absence will be recorded on our attendance system.

 It is recommended that medical, dental and other appointments be made outside of school time.
-Students who request dismissal for an appointment must present a written excuse to their teacher, then present the note again at the office to the receptionist in order to sign out, When returning from the appointment students must sign in at the office.
+Students who request dismissal for an appointment must present a written excuse to their teacher.
+If they are going to miss more than the end of the class they are in, they must present the note again in the office to the receptionist in order to sign out.
+When returning from the appointment students must sign in at the office.